Time of Decisions

 - What events need to be cancelled

-- Notify University Communications so the proper information can be placed on our website and be sent to faculty and staff by email.
-Contact Rick Jensen first at 616-706-2608.
-It will be the responsibility of Communications to post the appropriate communication on the website.
+- Notify University Communication so the proper information can be placed on our website and be sent to Faculty and staff by email.
+Contact Lyndsie Post at 616-318-2729.
+It will be the responsibility of communications to post the appropriate communication on the website.

 - Notify the appropriate Campus Leaders so information can be relayed to specific campus personnel